-Over the next few years Ali gigged extensively.
+Over the next few years George gigged extensively.
 His first official album, Danish Eyes was self-released in 2006.
 It was inspired by Nick Drake’s Pink Moon, and Bob Dylan’s The Times They are a’ Changin’.
 It consisted purely of vocals and guitar, with no overdubs, giving it a stark, yet intimate feel.

-2013 saw the release of Ali’s third album, The Snow Ballad, which included backing vocals from Ruby.
+2013 saw the release of George's third album, The Snow Ballad, which included backing vocals from Ruby.
 That summer Ali performed many of the songs from the album with a three-piece band at Glastonbury Festival, on the Band Stand.

 In 2016 Ali released Fallen Jewel, which featured the renowned and unforgettable Beth Porter on cello.
 Some of the songs featured Ali on electric guitar for the first time.
 Fallen Jewel was launched with a five-piece band at The Chapel Arts Centre in Bath.

 By this time Ali had accrued a large amount of unrecorded material.
-He decided to collect some of these lost songs together in a concept album about lost innocence and reflection.
+He decided to collect some of these “lost songs” together in a concept album about lost innocence and reflection.
 The recording and production took almost two years to complete.
 The Old Innocence was finally released on CD in March of 2018.
-The songs in the collection were written over a period of 15 years (The oldest being the opening track Innocence - a song Ali wrote when he was eighteen).
+The songs in the collection were written over a period of 15 years (The oldest being the opening track, Innocence - a song Ali wrote when he was eighteen).

-'The foundation of thIs album was the core two-piece set up of myself and double-bassist Tom Allen (The Zen Hussies, Bartoune).
-We had been rehearsing and gigging together for around four years, but we never got around to doing a recording session until November of 2019.
-I have always loved the combo of acoustic guitar and double bass since I first heard recordings of John Martyn and Danny Thompson.
+The foundation of this album was the core two-piece set up of Ali and double-bassist Tom Allen (The Zen Hussies, Bartoune).
+They shared a mutual love of the acoustic guitar and double bass combo since they had first heard recordings of John Martyn and Danny Thompson.